NDEats/NDEats-Back-End/README.md

 # NDEats-Back-End

 ## Running the server
-1. Switch to `DjangoSetUp` is where all the API lives
+1. Checkout branch `DjangoSetUp`
+2. Run `./install.sh`
-2. `cd ndeats`
+3. `cd ndeats`
-3. `/usr/bin/python3 manage.py runserver`
+4. `/usr/bin/python3 manage.py runserver`

-Note: MUST use `/usr/bin/python3`
+Once you run the server, you can run SOME of the examples below.
+You have to check that your IDs are available; i.e. you have to check that the order ID is in the `testing_orders` table and available before requesting to pickup an order.

 ## RESTful API
 [How to consume a RESTful API in React](https://pusher.com/tutorials/consume-restful-api-react/)